-Welcome to University of Maryland Global Campus and the Asia campus.
-Our missionto offer quality academic programs to students whose responsibilities may include work, family, and military service-is always at the heart of our decisions.
-UMGC Asia is proud to serve our students, and your success is our priority.
+Welcome to the University of Maryland Global Campus and the Asia division.
+Our mission-to offer quality academic programs to students whose responsibilities may include work, family, and military service-is always at the heart of our decisions.
+UMGC is proud to serve our students, and your success is our priority.

-Since arriving in Japan and the Republic of Korea in 1956, UMGC Asia has been dedicated to the education of military servicemembers, veterans, and their families.
-As the first American university to educate U.S. military overseas, serving the military is embedded in the university's DNA, and we proudly carry on this heritage as one of the top military-trusted and veteran-friendly schools in the country.
-We are honored to serve the members of military communities throughout the United States, Europe, Asia, Africa, and the Middle East.
+Since arriving in Japan and the Republic of Korea in 1956, UMGC Asia has remained dedicated to the education of military servicemembers, veterans, and their families.
+As the first American university to educate U.S. servicemembers overseas, serving the military is embedded in our DNA, and we proudly carry on this heritage as one of the top military-trusted and veteran-friendly schools.
+We are honored to serve military communities throughout the United States, Europe, Asia, Africa, and the Middle East.

-Working for decades in all three UMGC divisions: Stateside, Asia, and Europe, we have seen the challenges servicemembers and their families face and the sacrifices they make daily.
-We have also recognized their ambition to improve themselves and enhance their lives.
+Operating for over seven decades around the globe, UMGC understands the challenges servicemembers and their families face, the sacrifices they make daily, and their ambition to improve themselves and enhance their lives.
 At UMGC Asia, we answer this need by offering career-relevant academics to help you become more valuable in your current role and in the job market.
 Our programs and courses are designed to give you the best possible academic training, preparation, and credentials for a successful career in your field.
 You can achieve your dreams and your true potential-one class, one semester, one accomplished moment at a time.

-On behalf of the faculty and staff of this great institution, we extend to you our very best wishes as you build your professional value and achieve your educational goals.
+On behalf of the faculty and staff of this great institution, we extend to you our very best wishes, as you build your professional value and achieve your educational goals.